-Mariana Mendes da Costa Alcoforado, was born, lived and died in Beja.
+Mariana Mendes da Costa Alcoforado was born, lived and died in Beja.
 She was born on April 22, 1640 and died at the age of 83, on July 28, 1723.
-She was a nun at the Convento da Conceição in Beja and that is why she was called Soror Mariana Alcoforado.
+She was a nun, at the Convento da Conceição in Beja and for that reason she was called Soror Mariana Alcoforado.

 Reading Time: 4 minutes

 Mariana Alcoforado was the daughter of Francisco da Costa Alcoforado, a nobleman from the Cortiços in Macedo de Cavaleiros, armed Knight of the Order of Christ, former Order of the Temple, in December 1647 and from Leonor Mendes.